-Wisdom tooth removal is one of the most common outpatient procedures at an oral maxillofacial surgery center.
+Wisdom tooth removal is one of the most common outpatient procedures done by an oral surgeon.

-Talking with your OMS doctor about the surgery is important, but so is understanding the recovery process after wisdom teeth removal.
+Talking with your oral surgeon about the surgery is important, but so is understanding the recovery process after wisdom teeth removal.

 In fact, wisdom teeth extraction aftercare is a vital step to helping your mouth heal, alleviating pain, and fighting off infection.
-Check out this list of tips and tricks to help you recover as quickly as possible.
+Check out this list of tips and tricks to help you recover from wisdom teeth removal as quickly as possible.

 Wisdom Teeth Healing Process

-Properly caring for your mouth after surgery requires an understanding of how your body heals.
+Properly caring for your mouth after wisdom tooth surgery requires an understanding of how your body heals.

-Post wisdom teeth removal, there is a hole left where each of the teeth had originally sat.
-This hole begins to heal by creating a blood clot, which stops the bleeding and allows your body’s cells to repair the surgical site.
+Post wisdom teeth removal, there is a hole left where each of the teeth originally sat.
+This hole begins to heal by creating a blood clot, which stops the bleeding and allows your body’s cells to repair the wisdom tooth surgical site.

-Patients often ask, “How can I make the healing process faster?”
+Patients often ask, “How can I make the wisdom tooth healing process faster?”

-The most crucial aspect to a speedy recovery is taking care of the surgical wound immediately after the procedure.
+The most crucial aspect to a speedy wisdom tooth recovery is taking care of the surgical wound immediately after the wisdom tooth procedure.
 The next two days are all about keeping the area clean, avoiding additional damage, and allowing a blood clot to form.

-For the first 48 hours, it is vital that you clean the area and avoid anything that could become stuck inside the hole.
+For the first 48 hours post wisdom tooth procedure, it is vital that you clean the area and avoid anything that could become stuck inside the hole.
 Patients are encouraged to eat a soft-foods diet consisting of food like applesauce, smoothies, and pudding.

 Avoid tobacco products and drinking through a straw.
 These can cause a dry socket, which is the worst complication possible during wisdom teeth recovery.
 Any patient who has had one will tell you that it hurts worse than the initial after-surgery pain.

-During the first few days, you should also keep the surgical area protected.
+During the first few days following wisdom teeth surgery, you should also keep the surgical area protected.
 Keeping a gauze pad over the hole will help prevent debris from entering and make the initial bleeding more manageable.

 Get Your Rest After Surgery